 Are there any alternatives?

 There are other more gradual methods of sleep training which might be gentler for babies and parents (Gradisar et al, 2016).
 For more information about these methods and others, have a look at our articles about sleep.

 Is there anything else I need to think about?

-The decision to try controlled crying or sleep training is a personal one for every parent.
-You might feel that the benefits of controlled crying, for both your baby and you, outweigh any worries; or you might decide that a different approach works better for you.
+The decision to try sleep training is a personal one for every parent.
+You might feel that the benefits, for both your baby and you, outweigh any worries; or you might decide that a different approach works better for you.

-Also keep in mind that some parents might start controlled crying and then find it too stressful to continue or that it's just not working as they'd hoped.
-We know that controlled crying can work for some babies but not for others.
+Also keep in mind that some parents might start controlled crying or cry it out and then find it too stressful to continue or that it's just not working as they'd hoped.
+We know that any method can work for some babies but not for others.